-As a practicing Endodontist Dr. Steven S. Larsen D.D.S., M.S, found that when using endodontic files he was having a hard time seeing the canals with his fingers in the way, and also experienced fatigue when filing each case.
-The initial routine of endo is finding the canal, filing enough to open up the orifice and create a great Glide Path before even thinking about rotary file instrumentation.
-He wanted a better solution.
+Dr. Steven S. Larsen D.D.S., M.S, observed that when using standard endodontic files he was having a hard time finding the canals with his fingers in the way, especially in patients with limited opening.
+He also experienced hand fatigue when using hand files to their fullest capacity.
+He looked a better solution.